Jia7777777/Java_project_1/README.md

 - As a user, I want to be able to be able to load **my course list** from file (if I choose)

 ### Instructions for Grader
-- You can generate the first required action related to the user story ""
+- You can generate the first required action related to the user story "adding course to course list" by entering course name in the first text box, entering course credit in the second text box and clicking add button.
-- You can generate the second required action related to the user story ""
+- You can generate the second required action related to the user story "removing course from course list" by selecting the course you want to remove and clicking remove button.
-- You can locate my visual component by clicking data file and then clicking image file under data file and there is an icon.png which is my visual component
+- You can locate my visual component by clicking data file and then clicking image file under data file and there is an icon.png which is my visual component.
-- You can save the state of my application by clicking save button
+- You can save the state of my application by clicking save button.
-- You can reload the state of my application by clicking load button
+- You can reload the state of my application by clicking load button.